 Home / Youth Mental and Physical Health / Youth Mental Health Grant / Black and/or 2SLGBTQ+ Youth

-Kindred Foundation’s Youth Mental Health Grant provides financial support to Canadian organizations providing mental health services to Black and/or 2SLGBTQ+ youth across the country.
+Kindred Foundation’s Youth Mental Health Grant started in 2022, providing financial support to Canadian organizations offering mental health services to Black and/or 2SLGBTQ+ youth across the country.
 The goal of this component of the Youth Mental Health Grant is to ensure that Canadian organizations directly assisting Black and/or 2SLGBTQ+ youth communities with their mental health have the funds they need to carry out their mission.
-Kindred Foundation’s Youth Mental Health Grant started in 2022.

 *2SLGBTQ+: We use the acronym 2SLGBTQ+ but recognize that this does not fully encompass the beautiful diversity of identities.
 You are all loved.